-Onsight Connect can operate in cellular environments using wireless wide area network (WWAN) router products.
+Onsight Connect can operate in cellular environments when running on smartphones or by using wireless wide area network (WWAN) router products.
 An Onsight Device can connect to a WWAN router using 802.11 protocols; the router connects to the network using WWAN technologies such as 3G or 4G-LTE.

-When connected to the network through one of these WWAN routers, Onsight devices can encounter both low and variable network bandwidth.
+When connected to a cellular network, Onsight devices can encounter both low and variable network bandwidth.
 Issues such as signal strength and the number of users connected to a particular cell tower will impact both the amount and variability of available bandwidth.
 To provide a high quality live video collaboration session, this variability must be managed.